SylvainR-dev/forpy/README.md

 ## Why FORPY?

+Traditional exercises are repetitive and boring.
+While a typical learner works through 1 tedious exercise, a FORPY user discovers dozens of different ones in the same amount of time.
-Rather than grinding through a handful of long exercises, FORPY generates mini-exercises in seconds.
-In the time it takes to do 10 classic exercises, you can work through 80+ different exercises across all Python concepts — from beginner variables to expert architecture patterns.
+This is learning through volume. — from beginner variables to expert architecture patterns.

 ---